 WebSocket communication consists of “frames,” one of several types of data fragments that can be sent from either side:

-- Text Frames — One of the two types of frames used for sending and receiving data over a WebSocket connection, text frames send text-based data, such as JSON, XML, or plain text, between a WebSocket client application and proxy servers.
+- Text Frames — One of the two types of frames used for sending and receiving data over a WebSocket connection, text frames send text-based data, such as JSON, XML, or text data, between a WebSocket client application and proxy servers.

 - Binary Data Frames — Another of the two types of frames used for sending and receiving data over a WebSocket connection, binary data frames send binary data, such as images, audio, or video, between a WebSocket client and a server.